-Table 6 reports the main estimation results for the above alternative measures of democracy in ordered logit regressions.
+Table 5 reports the main estimation results for the above alternative measures of democracy in ordered logit regressions.
 As in case of Table 4, the results turn out to be robust to the inclusion of time dummies.
 They confirm the claim that more political democracy comes along with a higher probability that the government implements the redistributive preferences of the majority of the population.
+Non-parametric tests - presented in Table B6 in the online Appendix - yield similar results.